By: Matt Choi

 Areas of mastery include:

-- Reconnaissance The staff gains knowledge of common attacker recon techniques, including active scanning, data gathering across network, host, and organization sources, open websites, and technical databases.
+The staff gains knowledge of common attacker recon techniques, including active scanning, data gathering across network, host, and organization sources, open websites, and technical databases.

-- Initial Access Initial access training includes education in drive-by compromise efforts, public-facing application exploits, hardware additions, and supply chain compromise.
+Initial access training includes education in drive-by compromise efforts, public-facing application exploits, hardware additions, and supply chain compromise.

-- Execution From command and scripting interpreters to native API manipulation and Windows management instrumentation, Execution training helps prepare teams for common attacker efforts.
+From command and scripting interpreters to native API manipulation and Windows management instrumentation, Execution training helps prepare teams for common attacker efforts.

-- Persistence Attackers are not just concerned with gaining access — they are also looking for ways to establish persistent presence over time.
+Attackers are not just concerned with gaining access — they are also looking for ways to establish persistent presence over time.
 Understanding boot scripts, implanted container images and hijacked flow execution can help teams stay ahead of cybercriminals.

-- Credential Access Armed with valid credentials, malicious actors can evade common security tools and gain unfettered access.
+Armed with valid credentials, malicious actors can evade common security tools and gain unfettered access.
 Knowledge of common tactics such as brute force discovery, forged web credentials, network session sniffing, and cookie-hijacking lets teams stay one step ahead.

 With the speed and sophistication of malicious attacks ramping up, even seemingly small digital fires can quickly burn out of control.
 Armed with the right combination of practical experience and in-depth skills training, however, teams can stay cool under pressure and reduce the risk of IT catastrophes.